 When damage, theft, or loss occurs at your consulting business, the commercial property insurance portion of a business owner’s policy can help cover it.
 A BOP helps pay for business property lost or damaged by:

 A business owner’s policy covers many common risks in the consulting industry, but it does not offer complete protection.
-No matter your field of expertise – whether you specialize in HR consulting or market research – accidents happen.
+No matter your field of expertise, accidents happen.
 Other policies to consider include:

 Professional liability insurance: This policy is also called errors and omissions insurance (E&O).
 It covers costs related to business mistakes or decisions that resulted in revenue loss and legal action by your client.

 Workers’ compensation insurance: This policy is required in almost every state for consulting firms that have employees.
 Workers’ comp covers medical costs for work-related injuries and illnesses.

 Are you ready to safeguard your consulting firm with a business owner’s policy or other type of insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.